 Through the South Central NY Fruit & Vegetable Prescription Program (FVRx), we’re working to prevent these and other impacts of high rates of food insecurity and diet-related disease by utilizing our region’s agricultural resources.

 The FVRx program allows health care providers in the community to write prescriptions for fresh fruits and vegetables.
 Patients receive vouchers to spend at local farmers’ markets, farms stands, and other retail options – giving additional purchasing power to people who need it most.
 Participants receive support and education throughout the program, and can attend additional nutrition, cooking, gardening, and chronic disease self-management classes.

-The program was launched as a pilot in 2017 with two primary care offices, and has expanded for 2018.
-This summer it will be offered in 12 primary care office across three counties, to reach at least 230 individuals and their families.
+The program was launched as a pilot in 2017 with two primary care offices, and expanded to 12 sites in 2018.
+This summer it will be offered in 13 primary care offices in Broome, Tioga, and Delaware Counties.

-The FVRx program is made possible by funding from Care Compass Network and United Way of Broome County, and powered by Wholesome Wave.
-Local partners include:
+The FVRx program is made possible by funding from Care Compass Network and United Way of Broome County, and powered by Wholesome Wave and local partners.